getsetup-io/embed-npm-package/docs/quickstart-upgrade.md

 // Token exchange is not yet implemented with the embed webapp and not required in case of most of the partners const tokenRequestCallBack = () => {}

-//Get the sessionId from the query string. const urlParams = new URLSearchParams(window.location.search) const classId = urlParams.get('classId')

 GSU.createIframe({
   targetElementId: 'iframe-target',
   targetPage: 'watch',